 Why are serial killers so fascinating?
-The idea of a person killing other human beings just for the hell of it is repulsive, but it’s also an incredibly alluring topic, the mere mention of which glues us to our screens.
+The idea of a person killing other human beings just for the hell of it is repulsive, but it’s also an incredibly alluring topic, the mere mention of which glues us to our screens and to the pages of hundreds, if not thousands of serial killer books.
 Case in point: Decades after Ted Bundy became known for the murders of dozens of women, the public fascination with him is still going strong.
-In fact, Netflix released Conversations with a Killer: The Ted Bundy Tapes on January 24, 2019, exactly 30 years after the killer was executed for his crimes.
-The docuseries promised to deliver exclusive audio of Bundy musing about his crimes in interviews conducted while he was on death row.
+From Ann Rule's iconic accounting of Bundy to Robert Graysmith's obsessive investigation of the Zodiac Killer, these books are the best of the best.

-Anyone can agree that Bundy was a depraved person—but we’re guessing that won’t stop thousands of people from tuning in to hear his twisted thoughts.
-In the meantime, we’ve compiled a definitive list of the most horrifying serial killer books to satisfy your macabre curiosity.
+Can't get enough of trying to get inside the killer's mind?
+We’ve compiled a definitive list of the most horrifying serial killer books to satisfy your macabre curiosity.
 Instead of surfing Wikipedia for hours reading about crime scenes and hoping the FBI doesn’t flag you as a potential threat to society, choose one of the books on this list to keep that search history just a little less suspicious.

 Murder & Mayhem in Seattle

 Native American massacres, mass shootings, the Green River Killer, Ted Bundy—this book’s got all that and more.
 Who knew how many of America’s most brutal and well-known crimes took place in Seattle?
 This book covers over 150 years of bloodshed to give the reader an account of the dark side of Seattle’s history.